What is secukinumab?

 If you have used too much (overdose)

 Let your doctor know as soon as possible if you accidentally use more than your prescribed dose.
 The risk of adverse events is higher with larger doses.

 What is the dosage?

 Secukinumab is a solution for injection that comes in a pre-filled syringe or pen.
 Each pre-filled pen contains 150mg of secukinumab.
-In psoriatic arthritis and ankylosing spondylitis, the usual dose of secukinumab is 150mg (the contents of one pre-filled pen) injected each week for the first 4 weeks of treatment, then once a month after that.
+In psoriatic arthritis and axial spondyloarthritis, the usual dose of secukinumab is 150mg (the contents of one pre-filled pen) or 300mg (two pens at a time) injected each week for the first 5 weeks of treatment, then once a month after that.

 Can other arthritis medicines be taken with secukinumab?

 This medicine may be used alone or with other arthritis medicines including:

 - Steroid medicines such as prednisolone or cortisone injections into the joint.